xuri/excelize-doc/en/variables.md

     // ErrSparklineRange defined the error message on missing sparkline Range parameters ErrSparklineRange = errors.New("parameter 'Range' is required")
     // ErrSparklineStyle defined the error message on receive the invalid sparkline Style parameters.
-    ErrSparklineStyle = errors.New("parameter 'Style' must between 0-35")
+    ErrSparklineStyle = errors.New("parameter 'Style' value must be an integer from 0 to 35")
     // ErrSparklineType defined the error message on receive the invalid sparkline Type parameters.
-    ErrSparklineType = errors.New("parameter 'Type' must be 'line', 'column' or 'win_loss'")
+    ErrSparklineType = errors.New("parameter 'Type' value must be one of 'line', 'column' or 'win_loss'")
     // ErrStreamSetColStyle defined the error message on set column style in stream writing mode.
     ErrStreamSetColStyle = errors.New("must call the SetColStyle function before the SetRow function")
     // ErrStreamSetColWidth defined the error message on set column width in stream writing mode.